 ROSEN, TOP RANKED GLOBAL INVESTOR COUNSEL, Encourages Rollins, Inc. Investors to Inquire About Securities Class Action Investigation – ROL

-/EIN News/ -- NEW YORK, March 09, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Rollins, Inc. (NYSE: ROL) resulting from allegations that Rollins may have issued materially misleading business information to the investing public.
+NEW YORK, March 09, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Rollins, Inc. ROL resulting from allegations that Rollins may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Rollins securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.